freginold/Note/README.md

 To edit a note item, double click on it.
 To insert a new note item into an existing list (rather than add it to the bottom) type the text that you want to add, then click "*Insert Above...*" and select where you would like to insert the new item.

-Note files (and configuration settings) can be backed up to a local subfolder.
-To backup your note files, click the *Backup* button on the Options screen.
+Note files (and configuration settings) can be backed up to any accessible folder.
+Selecting the *Backup...* button on the Options screen allows you to choose a backup location (or keep the default location -- the current Note source directory) and perform a backup.

 An undelete feature has been added, to restore the last deleted item.
 The restore button can be found on the Options screen.
 If the note that contained the deleted item has since been deleted itself, or if the program has been closed and reopened, you won't be able to restore a deleted item.